My first dolphin show!

 that now, I could relate to 4-year-olds who watch the cartoon network regularly!)
 The "customers" I refer to are fish with seemingly oversized lips.
 In the same tank is Patrick Starr, portrayed by a pink starfish idly sticking

 to the glass wall.
-It all felt familiar seeing the customer and
+It all felt familiar seeing the customer and the starfish together.

 ... which, apparently, my point-and-shoot camera can't capture